chRyNaN/graphql-introspection/README.md

 ```

 ### Dependencies
-The library uses the new Kotlin 1.4.0 setup, so you can simply specify the common dependency for the `commonMain` source set:
+The library uses the new Kotlin 1.4.0 setup, so you can simply specify the common dependency for the `commonMain` source set.

+#### graphql-introspection-core
 ```groovy
 commonMain {
     dependencies {